 News and Activities

-In this video, SK Long-Term Care Network members explore reactions to complicated issues related to the pandemic in response to the following questions: What challenges are families encountering during the pandemic?
+Previously presented at the 2020 Rural Dementia Action Research Summit.
+In this video, Saskatchewan Long-Term Care Network members explore reactions to complicated issues related to the pandemic in response to the following questions: What challenges are families encountering during the pandemic?
 Why is it important that long-term care become more relationship-centred?
 What is our vision for family presence in long-term care?
 What would it look like if families were integrated into care teams?
 What are some promising directions related to family presence in long-term care?